LuiseFreese/blog/how-to-use-a custom-connector-in-Power-Automate.md

 ### IOT button

-I use an [IOT button](https://flic.io/) to trigger my flow.
-The button I use, works with bluetooth, which means that you will need a bluetooth enabled device to work with this button- either a smartphone or an IOT Hub.
+I use a [Flic IOT button](https://flic.io/) to trigger my flow.
+This button works with bluetooth, which means that you will need a bluetooth enabled device to work with this button- either a smartphone or an IOT Hub.

 #### Set Up your IOT button